Dynamics of Entanglement Wedge Cross Section from Conformal Field Theories: Introduction and Summary

-In this Letter, we will focus on the reflected entropy $S_R$\cite{Dutta2019} which has a sharp (conjectured) interpretation in the context of AdS/CFT.
+In this letter, we will focus on the reflected entropy (RE) $S_R$\cite{Dutta2019} which has a sharp (conjectured) interpretation in the context of AdS/CFT.
 We expect that \be S_R(A:B)=2E_W(A:B) \ee where $E_W$ is area of the minimal cross section of the entanglement wedge\cite{Takayanagi2018a, Nguyen2018} dual to the reduced density matrix\cite{Czech:2012bh,Wall:2012uf,Headrick:2014cta}.
-(See also \cite{Bao2018, Umemoto2018a, Hirai2018, Bao2019c, Espindola2018, Bao2018b, Guo2019a, Bao2019b, Yang2019, Kudler-Flam2019, BabaeiVelni2019, Caputa2019a, Tamaoka2019, Guo2019, Bao2019,Harper:2019lff,Kudler-Flam:2019wtv} for further developments in this direction.)
-We will give the definition of the reflected entropy in the next section.
+(See also \cite{Bao2018, Umemoto2018a, Hirai2018, Bao2019c, Espindola2018, Bao2018b, Guo2019a, Bao2019b, Yang2019, Kudler-Flam2019, BabaeiVelni2019, Caputa2019a, Tamaoka2019, Guo2019, Bao2019,Liu:2019qje,Du:2019emy,Harper:2019lff,Kudler-Flam:2019wtv} for further developments in this direction.)
+We will give the definition of the RE in the next section.
 This bulk object, called entanglement wedge cross section (EWCS), is a natural generalization of the minimal surfaces.
 In particular, if $B=A^c$ and $\rho_{AB}$ is a pure state, $E_W(A:B)$ reduces to the area of the minimal surfaces associated with the $S(A)(=S(A^c))$.
 In the same way, $S_R(A:B)$ reduces to the $2S(A)$ for pure states.

-One main motivation of the present Letter is to understand how the reflected entropy describes the dynamics of correlation in various setups.
-It will provide us a key to understanding which kind of correlation is important in the subregion/subregion duality.
+The point is that the RE is expected to be more sensitive to classical correlations than the mutual information $I(A:B)=S(A)+S(B)-S(AB)$, therefore, the RE would be a refined tool to investigate the chaoticity in the light of classical correlations.
+Thus, it naturally motives us to study entanglement in non-equilibrium situations by both the RE and the EE (the mutual information), and to compare these two measures.
+This is one of the main interest in the present letter.

+Let us summarize the results of the present letter.
+First, we have studied the time evolution of the RE by a local operator quench and see a perfect agreement with the EWCS for a falling particle geometry\cite{Nozaki2013}.
+Comparing with the mutual information and results for rational conformal field theories (RCFTs), our results directly show that in the dynamical process for chaotic systems, classical correlations play an important role, unlike integrable systems.
+From this observation, we can conclude that the comparison between the RE and the mutual information allows us to provide more information about chaotic nature of a given theory than mutual information itself.
+Second, our analysis clarifies the bulk dual of the heavy primary state.
+Remarkably, we find that in holographic CFTs, nevertheless very chaotic systems, such state does not satisfy the subsystem eigenstate thermalization hypothesis\cite{Garrison:2015lva,Dymarsky:2016ntg}.